Iterative Interpolation Schedules for Quantum Approximate Optimization Algorithm: Background

 \subsection{Parameter Setting in QAOA}

-To overcome the challenge of direct optimization of QAOA parameters, it has been proposed to leverage the observation that trained QAOA parameters tend to concentrated over both random instances of a single problem size \cite{brandao2018fixed,Shaydulin2019,galda2021transferability, shaydulin2023parameter, sureshbabu2024parameter}, and, surprisingly, across instances of difference sizes \cite{brandao2018fixed,shaydulin2023evidence} and varying schedule lengths $p$ \cite{Pagano_2020, zhou2020quantum, brady2021behavior,shaydulin2023evidence}.
-Thus parameters can potentially be optimized for shorter schedules and smaller sizes and extrapolated to longer schedules and larger sizes.
+To overcome the challenge of direct optimization of QAOA parameters, it has been proposed to leverage the observation that optimized QAOA parameters are strikingly similar across random instances of a single problem size \cite{brandao2018fixed,Shaydulin2019,galda2021transferability, shaydulin2023parameter, sureshbabu2024parameter}, and even across instances of difference sizes \cite{brandao2018fixed,shaydulin2023evidence} and varying schedule lengths $p$ \cite{Pagano_2020, zhou2020quantum, brady2021behavior,shaydulin2023evidence}.
+Thus, the parameters can potentially be optimized for shorter schedules and smaller sizes and extrapolated to longer schedules and larger sizes.

 Given the difficulty of directly optimizing the $2p$ parameters, a number of heuristic methods have been suggested which require fewer iterations.
 The simplest of these is the linear schedule, wherein the parameters at a given layer $i$ depend linearly on the fraction of the schedule $i/p$ completed thus far \cite{Shaydulin2021,Sack2021, kremenetski2021quantum, kremenetski2023quantum}.
 Since the initial state is a mixer eigenstate and the algorithm needs to progressively transition from the mixer to the cost Hamiltonian, the mixing angles $\beta_i$ should decrease while the cost angles $\gamma_i$ should increase throughout the schedule.
 This intuition leads to a simple linear interpolation: